-- Ask your teacher - Look up books on race and diversity in the library - Look at the back of this guide for contacts
+- Ask your teacher - Look up books on race and diversity in the library - Look at the back of this guide for contacts - Ask your Supervising Social Worker from Fostering Solutions

 Bullying happens when people don't understand why someone is different from them.
 But we all have something in common, we are all human!
 We should treat each other how we would like to be treated and remember we are all part of the same race it doesn't matter about the colour of our skin or how we speak.